EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

   </tr>
 </table>

+### Comparision of model with and without LSTM layer

 The performance of the reconstruction model was compared to an equivalent model without an LSTM layer (using a dense layer instead).
 The animation below illustrates the performance comparison between the two models.
 The results show that the model with integrated LSTM layer achieves a higher prediction accuracy.
 This highlights the advantage of using LSTM layers for processing sequential data.

 <table>